Diago10/boardgame/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or suggestions, please contact us at your-email@example.com.
+For any questions or suggestions, please contact me at diago.menndonca.10@gmail.com.

 ## Acknowledgements
 - Thanks to all the contributors who have helped make this project better.